Luxembourgish

 Luxembourgish (/ˈlʌksəmbɜːrɡɪʃ/ LUK-səm-bur-ghish; also Luxemburgish, Luxembourgian, Letzebu(e)rgesch; Lëtzebuergesch /lb/) is a West Germanic language that is spoken mainly in Luxembourg.
 About 400,000 people speak Luxembourgish worldwide.

 The language is standardized and officially the national language of the Grand Duchy of Luxembourg.
 As such, Luxembourgish is different from the German language also used in the Grand Duchy.
-The German language exists in a national standard variety of Luxembourg, which is slightly different from the standard varieties in Germany, Austria or Switzerland.
+The German language exists in a national standard variety of Luxembourg, which is slightly different from the standard varieties in Germany, Austria and Switzerland.
 Another important language of Luxembourg is French, which had a certain influence on both the national language, Luxembourgish, and the Luxembourg national variety of German.
 Luxembourgish, German and French are the three official languages (Amtssprachen) of Luxembourg.

-As a standard form of the Moselle Franconian language, Luxembourgish has similarities with other High German dialects and the wider group of West Germanic languages.
+As a standard form of the Moselle Franconian variety, Luxembourgish has similarities with other High German dialects and the wider group of West Germanic languages.
 The status of Luxembourgish as the national language of Luxembourg and the existence there of a regulatory body have removed Luxembourgish, at least in part, from the domain of Standard German, its traditional Dachsprache.
 It is also related to the Transylvanian Saxon dialect spoken by the Transylvanian Saxons in Transylvania, contemporary central Romania.